 This goal recognises that appropriate infrastructure and access to information and communications technology can improve the standard of living by providing services and supporting economic growth and security.
-The results for the Information and Communications Technology ('ICT') indicators remains the same as last year with no new information provided.
+The results for the Information and Communications Technology ('ICT') indicators include the tabling and passing of supporting legislation - the Telecommunications Bill 2019, the Competition and Regulatory Authority Bill 2019 and the Infrastructure Act 2019.

 With the introduction of the Manatua submarine cable, more bandwidth will become available, and the Cook Islands will become more connected.